Germany coach Joachim Low has insisted World Cup semi-final opponents Brazil will not be weakened by the absences of Neymar and Thiago Silva.

 Low's side face the tournament hosts in the last four on Tuesday, but they are without star player Neymar, who scored four and set up one in five games before a broken vertebra in the quarter-final win over Colombia saw him ruled out for the rest of the tournament.

-Meanwhile, the five-time world champions had an appeal to have Silva's suspension overturned after he was booked in the quarter-final rejected.
+Meanwhile, the five-time world champions failed in an appeal to have Silva's suspension overturned after he was booked in the quarter-final.

 However, Low is adamant that the absences will not hinder Luiz Felipe Scolari's side, but could motivate them.